Sreeragpa/AdminPanelwithUserlogin/README.md

 # AdminPanelwithUserlogin
-This project contains a admin panel and a user dashboard , in which admin can add,edit and delete users and the user can login and register ,aslo email and password validation added ,Mongo Atlas is used for storing databse in the cloud.
+This project contains an admin panel and a user dashboard , in which admin can add,edit and delete users and the user can login and register ,aslo email and password validation added ,Mongo Atlas is used for storing databse in the cloud.